SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 - `subsystemsAvailable(AutoRoutine routine, Set<Subsystem> subsystems)` - Returns a trigger that is true if the subsystems are available to be scheduled on.

-Also assume a `import static edu.wpi.first.wpilibj2.command.Commands.*` is in scope.
+These examples also assume that a `import static edu.wpi.first.wpilibj2.command.Commands.*` is in scope.

 ### Creating an auto routine with triggers and a segmented trajectory